palisades-lakes/faster-multimethods/README.md

     reduces the overhead by 3 percentage points (relative to Clojure 1.8.0) and by about 25 percent relative to stage 3.

+    TODO: would allowing for pure `Named` hierarchy dispatch (no classes) have similar performance benefits?

 ## Usage